Published by Carl Hedinger. Last Updated on September 20, 2023.

 The Original Mast General Store is technically in Valle Crucis, but you have to go here if you’re in the High Country!

 They have you covered from moon pies to outdoor gear to history lessons.
 We always travel out there for at least two out of those three.
+And if you are hungry afterward, we recommend eating at Over Yonder across the street!

-Eat at these Banner Elk Restaurants
+The Best Banner Elk Restaurants

 Banner Elk Cafe